Maluscat/reactive-storage/README.md

 The static methods take the configuration on a per-registration basis as an additional argument.

-A shallow copy of the used configuration with default values is stored in the `config` instance property which can be used to access several implicit values, such as the target if not explicitly passed.
-The target and endpoint are additionally exposed via the `target` and `endpoint` properties respectively for convenience.
+The used configuration is stored in the `config` instance property.
+The target and endpoint are additionally exposed via the `target` and `endpoint` properties respectively.

 ```js
 import { ReactiveStorage, Filter } from './ReactiveStorage.js';